drohde/CounterfactualEstimator/_posts/criteo/2020-03-12-DRAFT-importance-weighting-estimator.md

 (Note that in our example the list of possible actions depends on the context.
 This is Ok, the only restriction is that $\pi_{test}$ can only use the actions from the same list)

-#### It means I should randomized my data collection policy $\pi_0$.
-Why should I do that ?
+### It means I would have to randomized my data collection policy $\pi_0$.
+Should I really do that ?
 Wouldn't it kill the performances of my system ?

 Randomized does not mean it should be uniformly random !
 It is totally Ok to have a policy assigning large probabilities to actions you assume are good, and a tiny one to 'bad' actions.

-And there are several other reasons why it can be a good idea to have a randomized policy:
+And randomizing a little the policy may actually be a good idea, even if you do not care about conterfactual estimators:
 - It will bring some diversity to the users.
-If you make several times a recomendation to the same user, randomizing if a very simple but efficient way to avoid showing the same user always the same crappy recommendation.
+If you make several times a recommendation to the same user, randomizing if a very simple but efficient way to avoid showing the same user always the same crappy recommendation.
 - And it will bring diversity to the models trained on the collected dataset, enabling some exploration of new actions.

-### So we have an unbiased estimator.
+## So we have an unbiased estimator.
 But is it low variance ?

 That's a pretty good question, and unfortunately in many cases the answer is 'No'.
-In the next post, we will explain why, and analyze a common method to limit the variance.
+In the next post, we will explain why, and analyze a commonly used method to limit the variance.